DNA database: National

 A national DNA database is a DNA database maintained by the government for storing DNA profiles of its population.
-Each DNA profile based on PCR and uses STR (Short Tandem Repeats) analysis.
-They are generally used for forensic purposes which includes searching and matching of DNA profiles of potential criminal suspects.
+Each DNA profile based on PCR uses STR (Short Tandem Repeats) analysis.
+They are generally used for forensic purposes, including searching and matching DNA profiles of potential criminal suspects.

-In 2009 Interpol reported there were 54 police national DNA databases in the world at the time and 26 more countries planned to start one.
+In 2009 Interpol reported 54 police national DNA databases in the world and 26 more countries planned to start one.
 In Europe Interpol reported there were 31 national DNA databases and six more planned.
 The European Network of Forensic Science Institutes (ENFSI) DNA working group made 33 recommendations in 2014 for DNA database management and guidelines for auditing DNA databases.
-Other countries have adopted privately developed DNA databases, such as Qatar, which has adopted Bode dbSEARCH.
+Other countries have adopted privately developed DNA databases, such as Qatar.

 Typically, a tiny subset of the individual's genome is sampled from 13 or 16 regions that have high individuation.

 United Kingdom

 The first national DNA database in the United Kingdom was established in April 1995, called National DNA Database (NDNAD).
-By 2006, it contained 2.7 million DNA profiles (about 5.2% of the UK population), as well as other information from individuals and crime scenesI in 2020 it had 6.6 million profiles (5.6 million individuals excluding duplicates).
+By 2006, it contained 2.7 million DNA profiles (about 5.2% of the UK population), as well as other information from individuals and crime scenes. in 2020 it had 6.6 million profiles (5.6 million individuals excluding duplicates).
 The information is stored in the form of a digital code, which is based on the nomenclature of each STR.
 In 1995 the database originally had 6 STR markers for each profile, from 1999 10 markers, and from 2014, 16 core markers and a gender identifier.
 Scotland has used 21 STR loci, two Y-DNA markers and a gender identifier since 2014.
 In the UK, police have wide-ranging powers to take DNA samples and retain them if the subject is convicted of a recordable offence.
 As the large amount of DNA profiles which have been stored in NDNAD, "cold hits" may happen during the DNA matching, which means finding an unexpected match between an individual's DNA profile and an unsolved crime-scene DNA profile.
 This can introduce a new suspect into the investigation, thus helping to solve the old cases.

 In England and Wales, anyone arrested on suspicion of a recordable offence must submit a DNA sample, the profile of which is then stored on the DNA database.
 Those not charged or not found guilty have their DNA data deleted within a specified period of time.
 In Scotland, the law similarly requires the DNA profiles of most people who are acquitted be removed from the database.